ai-zerolab/mcp-toolbox/README.md

    - "What files are in the current directory?"
    - "What's the current system time?"
    - "Show me the contents of a specific file."
+1. Ask Claude to download podcasts from XiaoyuZhouFM:
+   - "Download this podcast episode: https://www.xiaoyuzhoufm.com/episode/67c3d80fb0167b8db9e3ec0f"
+   - "Download and convert to MP3 this podcast: https://www.xiaoyuzhoufm.com/episode/67c3d80fb0167b8db9e3ec0f"
+1. Ask Claude to work with audio files:
+   - "What's the length of this audio file: audio.m4a?"
+   - "Transcribe the audio from 60 to 90 seconds in audio.m4a"
+   - "Get the text from 2:30 to 3:00 in the audio file"

 ## Development